Deenbe/aws-labs/neptune/neptune.md

 - Official Documentation
     - https://docs.aws.amazon.com/neptune/latest/userguide/get-started-create-cluster.html
-        - *A SSH key pair is required to access the EC2 instance, and run the Cloudformation script.
-Please ensure that you define an existing SSH file, when running the Cloudformation script.*
+        - *A SSH key pair is required to access the EC2 instance, and run the CloudFormation script.
+Please ensure that you define an existing SSH file, when running the CloudFormation script.*

 - Blog Post
     - https://aws.amazon.com/blogs/database/analyze-amazon-neptune-graphs-using-amazon-sagemaker-jupyter-notebooks/